 The purpose of the RIWP is to describe the methods and procedures to be implemented in performing the Remedial Investigation (RI).
 As agreed upon in a meeting with the NYSDEC Project Manager on June 9, 2011, the RI will be accomplished in three phases addressing Areas of Interest in order of priority.
 This RIWP presents a detailed scope of work for Phase 1 of the RI.
 Separate RIWPs will be submitted to NYSDEC for Phases 2 and 3 of the RI.
-The scopes of work for Phases 2 and 3 will be developed based on historical plant documents and modified based on the findings in each previous phase.
+The scopes of work for Phases 2 and 3 will be developed based on historical plant documents and modified based on the findings in each preceding phase.
 In addition, investigation activities may be conducted in areas out of sequence to support capital improvement projects.
 Plate 1 presents a site plan with historical operation features.
-Plate 2 shows locations of previous investigations and planned locations of each phase.
-Descriptions of the Phase 1 investigation areas are provided in Subsection 2.3, Areas of Interest and investigation sequencing is presented in Plate 3.
+Plate 2 shows sampling locations of previous investigation areas are provided in Section 2.3, Areas of Interest and investigation sequencing is presented in Plate 3.

-This RIWP provides the specific scope of work for Phase 1 of the remedial investigation, but also addresses the field investigation procedures that are applicable to all RI phases.
+This RIWP provides the specific scope of work for Phase 1 of the RI, but also addresses the field investigation procedures that are applicable to all RI phases.
 As noted, separate RI work plans will be submitted addressing Phase 2 and 3 RI scopes of work.

-The overall objectives of all phases of the Remedial Investigation include:
+The overall objectives of all phases of the RI include:

-- Evaluation of potential source areas related to former operations at the Site and current and former operations adjacent to the energy facility that may have potentially impacted the Site. - Evaluate the necessity and potential efficacy of an Interim Remedial Measure (IRM) along the bulkhead. - Investigating and evaluating the potential need for remediation at the proposed Maspeth Regulator Station area scheduled for capital improvement in 2012. - Perform a structures soil vapor survey in accordance with NYSDOH Guidance for Evaluating Soil Vapor in the State of New York. - Determination of the nature and extent of any identified contamination. - Identification of potential pathways of contaminant migration and possible receptors. - Characterization and identification of potential contaminant sources. - Development of an environmental and qualitative human health risk assessment.
+• Evaluation of potential source areas related to former operations at the Site and current and former operations adjacent to the energy facility that may have potentially impacted the Site.

+- Evaluate the necessity and potential efficacy of an Interim Remedial Measure (IRM) along the bulkhead. - Investigation and evaluation the potential need for remediation at the proposed Maspeth Regulator Station area scheduled for capital improvement in 2012. - Performance of a structures soil vapor survey in accordance with NYSDOH Guidance for Evaluating Soil Vapor in the State of New York. - Evaluation of the nature and extent of any identified contamination. - Identification of potential pathways of contaminant migration and possible receptors. - Characterization and identification of potential contaminant sources. - Development of an environmental and qualitative human health risk assessment.